keystone-enclave/keystone-enclave.github.io/_posts/2019-07-22-Keystone-Paper.markdown

 # Customizable TEEs

-We believe the right way to build Trusted Execution Environments (TEEs) is with highly flexible and minimal primitives that present clear abstractions.
+We believe the right way to build Trusted Execution Environments (TEEs) is open-source with highly flexible, and minimal primitives that present clear abstractions.

 ## Need for Customizable TEEs